matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 https://spec.matrix.org/unstable/client-server-api/#size-limits),
 the size limit on state keys is increased to **511 bytes** to allow prefixing any currently-valid state key with a maximum-length user ID (and a separator character).
-Similarly, the size of a state key suffix after a leading user ID and the separator character is limited to **255 bytes** so that any such suffix may follow any user ID without surpassing the total state key size limit.
+The size of a state key suffix after a leading user ID and the separator character is limited to **255 bytes** so that any such suffix may follow any user ID without the complete state key ever surpassing the total state key size limit.
+Similarly, the size of a state key without a leading user ID is limited to **255 bytes** so that any state key without a leading user ID may be given one without ever surpassing the total size limit.

 We also allow users with higher PL than the original sender to overwrite state events even if their mxid doesn't match the event's `state_key`.
 This fixes an abuse